HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Appropriate Smoke Woods

-A variety of sources on the Internet indicate that all the woods listed below are suitable for smoking most any type of meat, poultry, or fish.
-The most popular and widely available smoke woods are oak, hickory, mesquite, pecan, apple, cherry, and alder.
+A variety of sources on the Internet indicate that all the woods listed below are suitable for smoking various types of meat, poultry, or fish.
+Those shown in bold italics are some of the most popular, most widely available smoke woods.

 • acacia